 Using Method R Trace

-Once you’ve installed Method R Trace, select View › Trace File Downloads to see the Method R Trace main Trace File Downloads panel.
-Your screen should look something like the one here.
+Once you’ve installed Method R Trace, select View › Trace File Downloads to see the Method R Trace panel.
+Your SQL Developer application should look something like this.
+You can dock your new Method R Trace panel anywhere you like:

 Now you’re ready to roll.

-This is why we call Method R Trace a zero-click trace file collector: once it is enabled, and your destination directory is what you want, the only button you click—Run Script—is a button you’d have clicked anyway.
-The net effect: a precisely scoped trace file, zero extra effort.
+Method R Trace is a zero-click trace file collector.
+Once you enable it and set your download directory, the only button you’ll click—Run Script—is a button you’d have clicked anyway.
+The net effect: a precisely scoped trace file, right where you want it, with zero extra effort.

-You can move this panel or even hide it; just use View › Trace File Downloads to reveal it if it’s hidden.
+You can move your Method R Trace panel or even hide it.
+Use View › Method R Trace to reveal it if it’s hidden.

 To stop Oracle SQL Developer from loading the Method R Trace extension, use Tools › Features… › Installed Updates.